-Herculaneum is not as large as Pompeii is, it can be visited thoroughly in about 2 hrs.
+Herculaneum is not as large as Pompeii: it can be visited quite thoroughly in about 2 hrs.

-The first approach is spectacular: the whole ancient town lying at the bottom of an archaeological hollow about 60 feet deep.
-From the top you can see the entire excavated area at once, dominated by the impressive silhouette of the Mt.
+The first approach is spectacular: the ancient town sits at the bottom of an archaeological hole about 60 feet deep.
+From the top, you can see the entire excavated area at once, dominated by the impressive silhouette of Mt.
 Vesuvius in the background: a stunning view and a great photo opportunity!

 Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince trees were replanted following the evidence of carbonized roots of these ancient fruit trees.